-Ilha Deserta is an uninhabited ilha with just one very popular restaurant on it, Restaurante O Estaminé, offering traditional flavors from the Atlantic and Ria Formosa, if you want to lunch here we would suggest you book a table before or as soon as you arrive on the ilha.
+Ilha Deserta is an uninhabited ilha with just one very popular restaurant on it, Restaurante O Estaminé, offering traditional flavours from the Atlantic and Ria Formosa, if you want to lunch here we would suggest you book a table before or as soon as you arrive on the ilha.
 The beach on the seaward side is a beautiful sandy bay, just a couple of minutes walk from the quay.
 There is a small area of sunbeds for hire, and the beach is supervised during the 'beach season'.
 The ferry to Ilha Deserta runs daily throughout the summer.
 The trip takes about 30 to 35 minutes and is a very enjoyable journey through the Ria Formosa nature reserve.
 The cost of a return ticket is around 7€.

 Ilha da Culatra is the next ilha to the east and the lighthouse at Farol is easily spotted, the ferry from Faro runs to Farol.
 It's a lovely seaside community of mostly single storey houses, with oleanders lining the sandy pathways and bougainvilleas climbing over the verandas.
 The beach on the seaward side is another beautiful sandy bay.
 The ferry to Farol runs more often than to Ilha Deserta and there are also several places on Farol offering 24 hour water taxi services.
 The trip takes the 30 to 35 minutes and the return ticket costs around 5€.